MicrosoftDocs/cloud-adoption-framework/docs/govern/enforce-cloud-governance-policies.md

 - *Discuss enforcement specifics*.
 Discuss where and how you apply governance policies.
 The goal is to find cost effective ways to enforce governance that accelerates productivity.
 Without a discussion, you risk blocking the progress of specific teams.
 It's important to find a balance that supports the business objectives while managing risk effectively.

-- *Have an audit-first stance.* Don’t block certain actions unless you know they are high risk, such as for understood security and compliance reasons.
+- *Have a monitor-first stance.* Don't block actions unless you understand them first.
 Lower-risk enforcement controls should start by monitoring compliance with cloud governance policies.
 Once you understand organizational needs, you should move to more restrictive enforcement policies.
 A monitor-first approach gives you an opportunity to discuss the need and realign the policy to that need.

-- *Prefer deny lists*: Use deny lists over allow lists.
-Deny lists prevent the deployment of specific services.
+- *Prefer blocklists*: Use blocklists over allowlists.
+Blocklists prevent the deployment of specific services.
 It’s better to have a small list of services that you shouldn’t use than a long list of services you can use.

 - *Define a tagging and naming strategy.* Establish systematic guidelines for naming and tagging cloud resources.
 It provides a structured framework for resource categorization, cost management, security, and compliance across the cloud environment.
-Allow teams, such as development teams, to add additional tags for their unique needs.
+Allow teams, such as development teams, to add other tags for their unique needs.

 ## Enforce cloud governance policies automatically

 Use cloud management and governance tools to automate the enforcement of governance policies.
 These tools can help in setting up guardrails, monitoring configurations, and ensuring compliance.
 To set up automated enforcement, follow these recommendations:

 - *Start with a small set of automated policies.* Begin automating a minimal set of essential cloud governance policies.
 Implement and test automation to avoid operational disruptions.
-Automate additional policies when ready.
+Automate other policies when ready.

 - *Use cloud governance tools*.
 Use the tools available in your cloud environment to enforce governance.
 Azure’s primary governance tool is [Azure Policy](/azure/governance/policy/overview).
 Supplement Azure Policy with [Microsoft Defender for Cloud](/azure/defender-for-cloud/defender-for-cloud-introduction) (security), [Microsoft Purview](/purview/purview) (data), [Microsoft Entra ID Governance](/entra/id-governance/identity-governance-overview) (identity), [Azure Monitor](/azure/azure-monitor/overview) (operations), [management groups](/azure/governance/management-groups/overview) (resource management), [infrastructure as code](/devops/deliver/what-is-infrastructure-as-code) (resource management), and configurations within each Azure service.

 - *Apply governance policies at the right scope.* Use an inheritance system where policies are set at a higher level, such as management group.
 Policies at higher level automatically apply to lower levels, such as subscriptions and resource groups.
 Policies apply even when there’s changes within the cloud environment, lowering management overhead.

 - *Use policy enforcement points.* Set up policy enforcement points within your cloud environments that automatically apply governance rules.
-This can include pre-deployment checks, runtime monitoring, and automated remediation actions.
+Consider predeployment checks, runtime monitoring, and automated remediation actions.

 - *Use policy-as-code.* Use IaC tools to [enforce governance policies through code](/azure/governance/policy/concepts/policy-as-code)*.* Policy as code enhances the automation of governance controls and ensures consistency across different environments.